The Political Climate in Moscow, ID is Somewhat liberal.

 Here’s the VoteWord for Iowa – d r d d r.
 In the last five elections the state has been closely contested, voting narrowly for the Republican Party candidate in 2016 after voting for the Democratic Party in 2008 and 2012.
 Virginia (r r d d d) has voted narrowly for the Democratic Party in the last three elections.

 Individual Campaign Contributions in Moscow, ID

-In the last 4 years, there were 225 contributions totaling $45,549 to Republican and conservative campaigns, averaging $202 per contribution.
+In the last 4 years, there were 225 contributions totaling $45,549 to the Republican Party and conservative campaigns, averaging $202 per contribution.

 (source: Federal Election Commission)